vladhutsal/MyHut_forum/docs/README.md

-# My Hut forum
+# MyHut forum

-Forum is a Django website, that allows you to create user profile, add topics and discuss it.
+MyHut is a Django website with Bootstrap, Django REST framework, and JS.

 ## Installation